 How Citrus & Exotics Continue to Change What the World is Drinking

 As consumers become more health-conscious, trends reflect a market shift towards beverages that maximize on quality and functionality, all while packing a flavor punch.
 Citrus and exotics, as drink ingredients and flavors, have the advantage of delivering on both.

 The majority of this interest in citrus and exotic flavors has been attributed to changing consumer tastes and demand for increased benefits, transparency, and authenticity from beverages.
 Because citrus and exotics are so closely aligned with wellness and functionality, these types of ingredients have applications for drinks across categories.

 Following these trends and what we’ve seen coming through our lab at Flavorman, our beverage experts predict that citrus and exotics will likely be used in 2020 to create fresh, interesting flavor combinations.
 These types of flavors dazzle the taste buds and are specifically complementary to the refreshing mouthfeel of seltzer and sparkling water (both alcoholic and non-alcoholic).
 And as summer begins to get further underway, we’re sure to see these flavors pop up in teas, kombucha, and juices, as well as feature in the next generation of tasty spirits and RTD beverages, especially in the low to no ABV space.

 From a functional ingredient to a refreshing beverage flavor, citrus and exotics have continued to change what the world is drinking.
 There’s sure to be more innovation to come, and who knows?
 Maybe your drink idea will be next.

-To learn more about how the beverage development experts at Flavorman can help you bring your drink to life, just fill out this web form, or give us a call at (502) 453-0152 to get started.
+To learn more about how the beverage development experts at Flavorman can help you bring your drink idea to life, fill out this web form or give us a call at (502) 453-0152 to get started.